 Nairobi.
-Something said to me in 2013 “Let’s go to Kenya all by yourself!”.
+My first time in Africa.
+“Let’s go to Kenya as a solo-traveller!”
+I thought.
 I read about Couchsurfing so I registered and looked for a host in Nairobi.
 I found a guy with a lot of positive reviews.
 “Let’s try Couchsurfing too!”
 I said to myself.
 It all seemed like a great idea.
-This feeling changed completely at the airport.
-I boarded the Brussels Airlines flight and suddenly, I became anxious.
-What am I going to do?
-What if I get robbed?
-What if I get stabbed?
-What if some kid threatens me with an HIV infected needle?
-What if I get kidnapped?
-I have to hide my phone and bag and always drive with closed windows or they’ll rob me!
-Those were all horror stories I read on the internet.
+I boarded the Brussels Airlines flight and suddenly, I became slightly anxious.

 I arrived at Nairobi airport.
-It was dark and I had to find a Kenyan guy that I know from a photo on Couchsurfing.
+It was dark and I had to find my Kenyan couchsurf host that I know from just a photo.
 Guess what, arriving at the exit, everyone started to shake my hand.
 Is this him?
 Or him?
 Apparently not.
 Luckily I had his phone number somewhere.
 After calling he said, “I am coming, almost there!”.
 I was standing there, at the exit, waiting for somebody I didn’t know.
 Can I trust him?
 Is Couchsurfing safe?
-As a nervous white boy [muzungu] I stand there.
+As a nervous [muzungu] I stand there.
 My host sees me and walks to me.
 “Welcome, George!
 Come let’s go!”.
 I follow him to his car.
-I was still nervous.
-During the drive, I saw people walking in the dark with a machete and wooden buildings.
-Arriving at his house, the living room was packed with people watching football.
-I was confused but relieved at the same time.
-I quickly decided to go to sleep.
-All the anxiety and the long flight made me tired anyway.
+We had a short talk and as it was late I decided to go to sleep shortly after.
+All anxiety was gone by then.

 On the way of downtown, it is common to see street sellers.
 They will make use of the traffic to sell their stuff.
 In fact, you can buy nearly anything from the streets.
 Whether it is a quick snack or drink for the journey, something you still need to buy in the shop, toys for your kids or even gifts for your lady, you will all find it.